lzx325/His-MMDM/README.md

 `<source_image_dir>` is the directory holding the source images for translation.
 The demo images are held in the directories under `download/inference/demo_data/`

-`<log_dir>` is the directory holding the logs and translated images during translation.
+`<log_dir>` is the directory to save the translated images and the logs during translation.

 The script `run-general_image_translation.sh` needs to be modified on your system if you want to use multiple GPUs or nodes.
 Depending on your system, use either `srun` or `mpirun`.